 Endowments and Donations

 Much of the capital funds belonging to the Armenian Educational Foundation (AEF) derive from permanent endowments in the form of bequests and trusts, as well as donations.
-These generous contributions have enabled the AEF to maintain it sommitment to furthering the educational endeavors of Armenian youth and to provide financial assistance to Armenian Schools.
+These generous contributions have enabled the AEF to maintain its commitment to furthering the educational endeavors of Armenian youth and to provide financial assistance to Armenian Schools.

 Bequests and Trusts

-In general a bequest is some form of personal property passed on in a will.
+In general, a bequest is some form of personal property passed on in a will.
 In a few instances, the AEF has benefited from living wills in which case the benefactor hands over monies or property while he or she is still alive.
 Over the years, the AEF has also set up trusts such that a given sum of money is placed in a high yield account with the AEF receiving the interest from that account as its Trustee.
-By definition, any money held in banks in trust cannot be invested for the purchase of property.

 Establishing the organization’s initial financial base were the following permanent endowments set up in the late 1950s: